How Does a Hearing with the Administrative Law Judge Work?

 The first step in the appeals process is to request an administrative law judge (ALJ) hearing within 60 days of receiving a letter of denial.

-At the Law Office of Stephen Ross, we help disabled clients throughout the United States navigate the Social Security Disability appeals process.
+At Ross, Quinn and Ploppert, we help disabled clients throughout Pennsylvania and Florida navigate the Social Security Disability appeals process.

 How can we help you?
 Basically, extensive experience handling SSD and SSI disability claims has helped us develop an organized, systematic way to deal with the SSA’s claims system and appeals process.
 In other words, we know how to make your ALJ hearing count.